 First things first, having a garage or yard sale is hard work.
 Thereís no way to fluff the facts.
 The longer you wait before you start, the harder it is going to be.
 If youíre not willing to work hard to do your sale, then do yourself and others a favor and collect your things and head on over to the closest Goodwill or Salvation Army and donate them or give them to people who could use them.

 Now with that out of the way, I will say that although it is hard work doesnít mean that you still canít have fun with it too.
 This brings me to point number one.
 You can not have a successful sale by yourself, so while youíre thinking about having a sale, think about who else might want to help and/or join you in the sale.
 These can be other family members in or outside of your household, friends, neighbors, co-workers or other church members.
 This will not only help you divide up the work, but also some of the costs involved as well.

 - Depending on where you live, there may be certain restrictions and/or permits that may be required.
 Check with your local municipality and subdivision.

-- Is any zoning restrictions for conducting a garage/yard sale.
+- Are there any zoning restrictions for conducting a garage/yard sale in your area?